hantsy/spring7-sandbox/docs/rabbitmq-client.md

 ```

 > [!NOTE]
-> Make sure you are using RabittMQ 4.x image to get AMQP 1.0 protocol support by default.
+> Make sure you are using RabbitMQ 4.x image to get AMQP 1.0 protocol support by default.

 Now create a test to verify sending and receiving messages: